castorini/onboarding/ura.md

 You get to hone existing skills or learn new skills.
 You get exposure to cutting-edge research.

-If you're thinking of apply to graduate school beyond Waterloo, I might write you a good rec.
+If you're thinking of applying to graduate school beyond Waterloo, I might write you a good rec.
 If you're thinking of doing a Master's (or beyond) at Waterloo, you might get an offer to join my group.
 Not at the start, of course... we work up to that.

 The range of outcomes for undergrads working with me is very wide:
 At one end of the spectrum, (in many cases) I never hear from you again after the first week (totally fine!).
 At the other end of the spectrum, you love working with me so much that you decide to do your Ph.D. with me (see, for example, [Xueguang Ma](https://mxueguang.github.io/) and [Ronak Pradeep](https://ronakice.github.io/)).
-And everything in between... one common outcome is that you start as an URA and end up doing a thesis Master's with me (see, for example, [Michael Tu](https://www.tuzhucheng.com/) and many others).
+And everything in between... one common outcome is that you start as a URA and end up doing a thesis Master's with me (see, for example, [Michael Tu](https://www.tuzhucheng.com/) and many others).

 ## Initial Screening

 If you'd like to work with me, start by working through the [🧱 Foundations of Retrieval](README.md#-foundations-of-retrieval) onboarding path.
 By "working through", I mean follow the instructions, reproduce the results, and send a pull request to add to the reproduction logs.
 You can send me an email (with pointers to your pull requests) after you've progressed through the entire path.
-In you email, mention the phrase "banana odyssey": this lets me know you've actually read this guide.
+In your email, mention the phrase "banana odyssey": this lets me know you've actually read this guide.

 The onboarding exercises are meant to be doable on any reasonably modern laptop, although there are known issues with Windows.
 If you're having issues, the [student teaching hosts](https://uwaterloo.ca/computer-science-computing-facility/teaching-hosts) are available for UWaterloo CS students.